0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 	}
 ```

-A process notify routine managed linked list is used to track active processes in the system and maintain process state across different file-system operations, each process described by the following struct : <br/>
+A process notify routine managed linked list is used to track active processes in the system and maintain per-process state across different file objects and operations.
+Each process described by the following struct : <br/>

 ```cpp
 typedef struct _Process